GUIDELINES FOR A REAL ESTATE CLOSING IN PORT CHARLOTTE, FL

-Complete your sale without issue when you use the listing guidelines from FLORIDA ABSTRACT AND SECURITY TITLE CORP. in Port Charlotte, Florida.
-For your convenience, we have compiled a list of guidelines for real estate closings to help you when you list properties for sale.
-Call us to check title when you list the property so there will be no surprises when the property is sold.
-Let us determine now if any corrective measures need to be completed.
+Complete your sale without an issue when you use the following listing guidelines from Florida Abstract & Security Title Corp.
+For your convenience, we have compiled a list of guidelines for a real estate closing in Port Charlotte, FL, to help you when you list a property for sale.
+Call us to check the property title when you list it so there will be no surprises when the property is sold.
+Rely on the knowledgeable and experienced team at our title company in Port Charlotte, FL, to determine now if any corrective measures need to be completed.

-The following information is standards for real property practice and is supplied by our underwriters for the issuance of marketable title policies.
+The following information is standard for real estate property practices and is supplied by our underwriters for the issuance of marketable title policies.
 It is in no way to be construed as legal advice for the situations addressed nor is it to be construed to be the only remedies available for a particular situation.

-WHO OWNS PROPERTY? – Request Copy of Deed and Complete Title Policy
+- Request a Copy of the Deed and Complete Title Policy

 ARE THERE ANY CHANGES IN STATUS OF TITLE?